 It is always tragic when we lose a loved one.
 Their death leaves so many questions, no matter how they die.
 With almost 43,000 traffic fatalities last year - and numbers steadily increasing - more and more families must deal with the aftermath of a sudden tragedy.
 Whether you lose a parent, spouse, or child in a crash, the effects are life-changing in many different ways.

 What happens to help you when someone dies suddenly because of a car accident?
 Knowing what to do next can be overwhelming if you have lost someone in a traffic crash.
-A wrongful death attorney can help you pursue damages after you lose a family member in a traffic accident.
+A Chicago car accident lawyer can help you pursue damages after you lose a family member in a traffic accident.
 Call a wrongful death attorney in your area immediately if your loved one died in a car accident.

 How Are Wrongful Death Claims Paid?